What Is an ICS File? A Complete Guide to iCalendar

 Learn what ICS files are, how they work, and why they're the universal standard for sharing calendar data across apps and platforms.

-An ICS file (with the .ics extension) is a plain-text file that stores calendar information in the iCalendar format — a universal standard for exchanging scheduling data between applications.
-If you've ever exported a calendar event from Google Calendar, received a meeting invite, or downloaded an event from a website, you've almost certainly encountered an ICS file.
+An ICS file is a plain-text file that stores calendar events in the iCalendar format — a universal standard (RFC 5545) for exchanging scheduling data.
+If you've ever exported a Google Calendar event, received a meeting invite, or hit "Add to Calendar" on a website, you've encountered one.

-An ICS file is organised as a hierarchy of components, each wrapped in BEGIN: and END: markers.
-The top-level component is always VCALENDAR:
+An ICS file is a hierarchy of components wrapped in BEGIN: / END: blocks:

 BEGIN:VCALENDAR